July 02, 2020

 The Dangers of Untreated Sleep Apnea

-It is estimated that over 20 million Americans suffer from Sleep Apnea, a sleep disorder where you repeatedly stop breathing throughout the night.
+It is estimated that over 20 million Americans suffer from sleep apnea: a sleep disorder where you repeatedly stop breathing throughout the night.
 When your brain senses that you have stopped breathing, it then triggers you to wake up.
-A person with Sleep Apnea can wake up anywhere from 5 to over 100 times per hour during any given night.
+A person with sleep apnea, can wake up anywhere from 5 to over 100 times per hour during any given night.
 Importantly, these arousals last for such a short amount of time that, most likely, you will never remember waking up at all.
-This means that it may be hard for someone to know they have the disorder.
-It may be flying under the radar.

 The dangers of untreated sleep apnea